hyounjunchang/SensorTile-ML-Motion_Recognition/README.md

 The interface to setup the motion detection is not intuitive either due to the sensortile's lack of LCD screen.

-The Matrix used for ML only uses 3 elements (opposed to 6 inputs we extract from the 2 features).
+The Matrix used for ML only uses 3 elements (opposed to 6 inputs we extract from the 2 features, due to lack of processing power).
 Due to the time constraint of the project, no modifications were done to the ML model.
-Adjusting the ML model to take more inputs (in the input matrix) would most likey fix the shortcomings.
+Adjusting the ML model to take couple more inputs (in the input matrix) would most likey fix the shortcomings, at the cost of longer training time (and the trade-off should be considered before modifying the input-matrix itself).

 Despite these shortcomings, we still found this project a nice introduction to ML and microcontroller programming!